DancingGrumpyCat/Intervals/README.md

 interval_3 = Interval.from_plus_minus(2, 1.2)
 str(interval_3) # 'Interval[0.8, 3.2]'
 ```
+The diameter of such an interval will be double its plus/minus value.

 The following (all spaces are removed, so others are also possible) are also equivalent:
 ```python